lud99/botw-unexplored/README.md

+# Tears of the Kingdom Unexplored is in development and will release soon!

 # BotW Unexplored
 Easily view what hasn't been discovered in your Breath of the Wild savefile, on your Nintendo Switch.